ECMAScript proposal: grouping Arrays via .group() and .groupToMap()

 • We want one Array with values per case.

-• Grouping by property values:
+• Grouping by property value:

 • We get an arbitrary set of group keys.